GeoscienceAustralia/dea-knowledge-hub/README.md

 * Git
 * Docker

+All the other dependencies are installed automatically by Docker.
+It installs them inside a 'container', so it doesn't install anything on your operating system and it doesn't affect your existing Python version.

 ## How to build

 **Step 1.** Clone this git repository to your local computer then enter the folder.